-The experimental study on the Yale turbulent counterflow flame (TCF) burner in the premixed mode are conducted at Sandia National Laboratories and at Yale University [25].
+The experimental study on the Yale turbulent counterflow flame (TCF) burner in the premixed mode is conducted at Sandia National Laboratories and at Yale University [25].
 The influence of strain, reactants equivalence ratio, turbulence level, and mixing with counterflowing hot combustion products on the turbulent premixed flame is systematically investigated.
 In this sub-section, we describe the experimental configuration for the base-case values of the critical parameters.

-Figure 1(a) shows the experimental configuration of the counterflow burner in the premixed mode in which two coaxial opposed nozzles of diameter $d{jet} = 12.7$ mm are placed at a distance d = 16 mm apart.
+Figure 1 (a) shows the experimental configuration of the counterflow burner in the premixed mode in which two coaxial opposed nozzles of diameter $d{jet} = 12.7$ mm are placed at a distance d = 16 mm apart.
 The computational domain used in the LES/PDF simulations is shown in Fig. 1(b).
-The top stream is a highly-turbulent reactants stream of a premixed $CH_4/O_2/N_2$ mixture at a turbulent Reynolds number of $Re_t = 1050$ with an equivalence ratio of $\phi_u = 0.85$ at unburnt temperature $T_u = 294$ K and pressure 1 atm.
-The turbulence in the top stream is generated by placing a turbulence generating plate (TGP) inside the nozzle [26].
-The molar ratio of O_2/N_2 is fixed at 30:70 in this stream.
-The bottom nozzle hosts a pre-burner which burns stoichiometric $CH_4/O_2/N_2$ mixture to completion, so the bottom stream is a stream of hot stoichiometric combustion products with a measured temperature of $T_b = 1850$ K and 1 atm.
-The TGP is omitted in the bottom nozzle due to increased viscosity of the burnt combustion products.
-A turbulent premixed flame is then established near the stagnation plane between the two nozzles.
+The computational domain has axial inflows and a radial outflow.
+The two opposed streams are surrounded by coflow streams of pure N_2 at 294 K. The top stream is a highly-turbulent reactants stream of a premixed CH4/O2/N2 mixture at a turbulent Reynolds number of $Re_t = 1050$ with an equivalence ratio of $\phi_u = 0.85$ at unburnt temperature $T_u = 294$ K

-Table 1: Reference values of the critical parameters in the base case.
+Reference values of the critical parameters in the base case.